rossbachp/DeciCollab/presentations/introduction/adr-introduction.md

 - The ADR must be discussed publicly and fully documented.
 - A minimum of three committers must sign the decision record (ADR).
 - The voting date must be announced in a public channel in advance.
-- A minimun of three positive votes must be exists.
+- A minimum of three positive votes must be exists.
 - For an approval, there must be more "+1" votes than "-1" votes.
 - Voting periods should generally run for at least 72 hours to provide an opportunity for all concerned persons to participate, regardless of their geographic location.